 "I've always wanted to work somewhere where it feels like you're hanging out at your friend's house," says Janice.
 The vibe of the salon is casual and relaxed.
 It's a modern space, but wood detailing and plants make it feel more personal.

 Jay explains that the name LOLA is what Filipinos call their grandmothers, and refers to the idea of being taken care of.
 The point is that anybody, whatever their style, should feel comfortable coming in and not be overwhelmed.

 Speaking as someone who is easily intimidated by Toronto's cool salons, I definitely felt at ease in the salon.
 It's not a huge space, but it's cozy, and the stylists are friendly.

 Jay quickly identified my hair issues and massaged some texturizing powder from the Davines line, which LOLA carries, into my hair to add volume.

 Davines products come from Italy, are not tested on animals, and promote biodiversity.
 Every product in the essentials line has the name of the farmer and the farm from where its ingredients are sourced.

-Speaking about his previous salon, Francis says, "It wasn't personal for me anymore.
+Speaking about his previous salon, one stylist says, "It wasn't personal for me anymore.
 There was just so many people around me.
 So, this feels good because it's back to basics."